dsi-clinic/the-clinic/README.md

 1. Directory structure and naming should be obvious and easy to understand.
 1. File names and directories should be useful:
     * There should be no ``v2`` or dates or people's name in filenames.
-    * Spaces, punctuation marks and parenthesis should not be in any file or directory names.
+    * Spaces, punctuation marks, and parenthesis should not be in any file or directory names.
 1. `.gitignore` should be used to avoid committing data and intermediate data files which are not appropriate for the repo.
     * There should be no `DS_Store` files or `.ipynb_checkpoints` directories
     * You should start with the default python `.gitignore` from github.